Find out how early pension release scams work, how to avoid them and what to do if you are scammed.

 This may also be called ‘pension liberation’ or a ‘pension loan’, as it’s often claimed you will borrow money from your pension fund.

-You could face a tax bill of 55%, plus other charges – and you could also lose all your money.
+You could face a tax bill of 55%, plus other charges, on what you withdraw - and you could also lose all your money.

 You will have to pay tax even if: